 Dynamic across the income distribution.
-The Covid-19 pandemic led to a dramatic collapse in average national income.
+The Covid-19 pandemic led to highly heterogenous declines in incomes.
 Between February 2020 (the last month before the recession) and April 2020 (its trough), annualized real national income per adult fell 15%.
-Average income then rebounded sharply.
-But as Figure 6a shows, the fall and recovery were uneven.
-The economic downturn caused by the pandemic led to the strongest factor income decline for the working-class (-33% for the bottom 50% between February 2020 and April 2020) and to a lesser extent for the top one percent (-19%) due to the collapse of business profits, a key source of income at the top.
+But the fall was much larger for the working-class (-33% for the bottom 50%), due to the decline in employment.
+It was also stronger than average for the top one percent (-19%) due to the collapse of business profits, a key source of income at the top.
 The crisis affected the middle class and upper-middle class relatively less, because individuals in these groups were more likely to remain employed.

-The groups with the largest losses in 2020 experienced the largest gains in 2021.
-On average, real factor income per adult grew almost 6% in 2021, but by close to 8% for the bottom half of the distribution and by 11.5% for the top one percent.
-Growth was lower for the middle 40% (close to 3%).
-According to our estimates, all income groups recovered their pre-crisis factor income level within 20 months, but not at the same pace.
-Top groups recover faster than the middle class and the working class.
-For the top 10% and the top 1%, the recovery took twelve months; but for the middle 40% and the bottom 50% it took twenty one months.
-Because the bottom 50% was hit the hardest and recovered last, the pandemic, had, by the end of 2021, exacerbated factor income inequality.
+The recovery was also heterogenous: top groups recovered faster than the working class.
+For the top 1%, the recovery took one year, while it took two years for the bottom 50%.
+Because the bottom 50% was hit the hardest and recovered last, the pandemic exacerbated factor income inequality.
 The share of factor income earned by the top 1% was 19.5% in December 2021, its highest level in the post-World War II era.